Solicitors for You

 Generally speaking, it should take between four weeks and three months to apply for a grant of probate.
 The amount of time it might take for you depends on a number of factors, including:

-This time is dependent on the executors beginning their role and getting all the documentation ready.
+This time differs based on when the executors begin their role and how long it takes to get the relevant documentation ready.
 This may depend on how much time they can actually give to the process, or if they are still grieving and simply haven’t got round to it yet.
 The first step is to obtain date-of-death valuations for all the deceased’s assets, which can also take some time.

 There are no time limits when applying for probate, but as an executor you need to act in the best interests of the beneficiaries.
 If you delay the process for too long, they will be within their rights to start questioning you.

 There are also time limits and deadlines when it comes to Inheritance Tax (IHT).
 IHT must be paid by the end of the sixth month after the person’s death.
-If it is not paid by then, HMRC will start charging interest.
+If it is not paid by then, HMRC will start charging interest, which can add to the probate process cost and reduce the value of the estate.
 Importantly, if there is IHT to pay, the probate registry will not issue the grant of probate until it has been paid.

-Current Government guidance states that you will usually get a grant of probate within 8 weeks of sending in your original documents.
-They do state that it can take longer if you need to provide additional information, which is why it is important to get the first application correct.
+Current government guidance states that you will usually get a grant of probate within eight weeks of sending in your original documents.
+It also states that it can take longer if you need to provide additional information, which is why it is important to get the first application correct.

 Having said this, probate delays have made headline news in the past couple of years, with the pandemic affecting the probate registry and HMCTS in particular.
 A backlog of applications and various issues with staffing have caused certain applications to take anywhere up to 21 weeks to be granted.
 While this backlog is being remedied over time, it is still worth noting that your particular case could take a little longer.